salim0mans/Population-Genetics/README.md

 #### This is personalized protocol according to my project
 #### My objective is to perform imputation using multiple softwares and multiple panels to determine the highest accuracy
-#### I will do so by starting with beagle general protocol, each step
+#### I will do so by starting with beagle general protocol, each stage
+1-Preparation of Panel
+2-Chip Validation
+3-Pre-Phasing
+4-Imputation